 Let’s download Percona Server and some additional tools.

 $ wget https://downloads.percona.com/downloads/Percona-Server-LATEST/Percona-Server-8.0.29-21/source/tarball/percona-server-8.0.29-21.tar.gz $ tar -zxvf percona-server-8.0.29-21.tar.gz $ wget https://boostorg.jfrog.io/artifactory/main/release/1.77.0/source/boost_1_77_0.tar.gz $ tar -zxvf boost_1_77_0.tar.gz $ wget https://downloads.percona.com/downloads/Percona-XtraBackup-LATEST/Percona-XtraBackup-8.0.29-22/source/tarball/percona-xtrabackup-8.0.29-22.tar.gz $ tar -zxvf percona-xtrabackup-8.0.29-22.tar.gz

 Build Percona Server

-At the time of writing 8.0.28-21 is the current version.
-If you an USB 3 external drive, you might find the build will perform better from that device.
-In my build I used a 250GB SSD drive for the build.
+At the time of writing 8.0.29-21 is the current version.
+If you have a USB 3 external drive, you might find the build will perform better from that device.
+In my build I used a 500GB SSD drive.

 With the 4GB swap file you created above you can use make -j2 for the compile.
 Depending on which Pi you are using build time should be around 3 hours.